 Visa monitors merchants in the VFMP according to the standard and high-risk or excessive timelines.
 Visa releases merchants from fraud monitoring programs when they don’t exceed program thresholds for three consecutive months.

-Businesses are subject to Mastercard’s fraud program when they meet the following criteria:
+Businesses are subject to the Excessive Fraud Merchant (EFM) program, when they meet the following criteria:

 - They process at least 1,000 e-commerce Mastercard payments.

 - They experience at least $50,000 in fraudulent transactions.

 - They have at least 50 basis points in fraud-related chargebacks.